andrew40404/NGINX-Ingress-Controller/README.md

 - You are now at the Kubernetes deployment page.
 You need to specify some details about the cluster

-- Choose a plan **standard** or **free** , the free plan only has one worker node and no subnet, to provision a standard cluster, you will need to upgrade your account to Pay-As-You-Go
+- Choose a plan **standard** or **free**,the free plan only has one worker node and no subnet, to provision a standard cluster, you will need to upgrade your account to Pay-As-You-Go

 - To upgrade to a Pay-As-You-Go account, complete the following steps: